 The NRCS West National Technology Support Center (WNTSC) is located in Portland, Oregon.
-The staff is made up of an interdisciplinary Core Team, and three special emphasis teams assigned to acquire and develop science-based technology.
-The technology teams located at the West National Technology Support Center are Energy, Air Quality and Atmospheric Change, and Water Quality and Quantity.
+The staff is made up of an interdisciplinary Technology Transfer and Assistance Team, and three special emphasis teams assigned to acquire and develop science-based technology.
+The special emphasis teams located at the West National Technology Support Center are Energy, Air Quality and Atmospheric Change, and Water Quality and Quantity.

-The Core Team consists of technical specialists of various disciplines responsible for providing direct technical assistance and technology transfer primarily to the thirteen western States and the Pacific Basin.
-Specialists from the Core Team serve as technical advisors to the West Region Technical consortia. ...More Info
+The Technology Transfer and Assistance Team consists of technical specialists of various disciplines responsible for providing direct technical assistance and technology transfer primarily to the thirteen western States and the Pacific Basin.
+Specialists from the Team serve as technical advisors to the West Region Technical consortia. ...More Info

 The Energy Team develops and delivers information and technology that addresses energy conservation in agricultural systems, and natural resource issues related to the production, utilization, and management of renewable energy sources such as biofuels, solar, and wind. ...More Info